 The museum also presented several heritage fair projects created by the students of Macdonald Consolidated School.

 Due to the restrictions created by Covid-19, Peninsula Heritage was unable to hold a summer exhibit.

 2020 saw the cataloging and of over 4200 artifacts into the new collective access system and the reorganization of several displays.

-The Cedar Lighthouse was also repaired with new shingles being added, a fresh coat of paint and the trail leading to it cleared of debris and deadfall.
+The Cedar Lighthouse was also repaired with new shingles being added, a fresh coat of paint was applied, and the trail leading to it cleared of debris and deadfall.

 A new driving tour was created for the built heritage locations around the peninsula.
-This project provide tourists with a map of various historical locations and gave details of each location.
+This project provides tourists with a map of various historical locations and gave details of each location.